Pfizer Inc. (NYSE:PFE) Shares Sold by Comerica Bank

-Comerica Bank decreased its position in Pfizer Inc. (NYSE:PFE) by 0.4% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 1,818,102 shares of the biopharmaceutical company’s stock after selling 7,294 shares during the quarter.
+Comerica Bank cut its position in shares of Pfizer Inc. (NYSE:PFE) by 0.4% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 1,818,102 shares of the biopharmaceutical company’s stock after selling 7,294 shares during the quarter.
 Pfizer accounts for about 0.5% of Comerica Bank’s investment portfolio, making the stock its 24th largest holding.
-Comerica Bank’s holdings in Pfizer were worth $69,414,000 at the end of the most recent reporting period.
+Comerica Bank’s holdings in Pfizer were worth $69,414,000 at the end of the most recent quarter.

-Other large investors have also recently modified their holdings of the company.
-Corbett Road Capital Management LLC acquired a new stake in Pfizer in the second quarter valued at approximately $25,000.
-Reitz Capital Advisors LLC acquired a new stake in shares of Pfizer during the second quarter worth approximately $29,000.
-Rocky Mountain Advisers LLC grew its position in shares of Pfizer by 847.5% during the second quarter.
-Rocky Mountain Advisers LLC now owns 1,118 shares of the biopharmaceutical company’s stock worth $37,000 after buying an additional 1,000 shares in the last quarter.
-JJJ Advisors Inc. bought a new position in Pfizer during the second quarter worth $44,000.
-Finally, NuWave Investment Management LLC lifted its stake in Pfizer by 439.7% during the third quarter.
-NuWave Investment Management LLC now owns 1,468 shares of the biopharmaceutical company’s stock worth $54,000 after purchasing an additional 1,196 shares during the last quarter.
-69.08% of the stock is owned by institutional investors.
+A number of other institutional investors and hedge funds have also recently made changes to their positions in PFE.
+Corrado Advisors LLC lifted its stake in Pfizer by 322.2% during the second quarter.
+Corrado Advisors LLC now owns 39,923 shares of the biopharmaceutical company’s stock worth $1,305,000 after purchasing an additional 30,468 shares during the last quarter.
+Red Door Wealth Management LLC lifted its stake in Pfizer by 4.2% during the second quarter.
+Red Door Wealth Management LLC now owns 65,378 shares of the biopharmaceutical company’s stock worth $2,137,000 after purchasing an additional 2,655 shares during the last quarter.
+Norway Savings Bank lifted its stake in Pfizer by 10.6% during the second quarter.
+Norway Savings Bank now owns 25,311 shares of the biopharmaceutical company’s stock worth $828,000 after purchasing an additional 2,435 shares during the last quarter.
+First PREMIER Bank lifted its stake in Pfizer by 7.6% during the second quarter.
+First PREMIER Bank now owns 88,767 shares of the biopharmaceutical company’s stock worth $2,903,000 after purchasing an additional 6,237 shares during the last quarter.
+Finally, Diversified Trust Co lifted its stake in Pfizer by 4.0% during the second quarter.
+Diversified Trust Co now owns 71,320 shares of the biopharmaceutical company’s stock worth $2,332,000 after purchasing an additional 2,722 shares during the last quarter.
+Hedge funds and other institutional investors own 69.08% of the company’s stock.

-Several equities analysts recently issued reports on PFE shares.
-Zacks Investment Research upgraded Pfizer from a “sell” rating to a “hold” rating and set a $37.00 price objective on the stock in a research note on Thursday, October 29th.
-Mizuho restated a “buy” rating and set a $43.00 price objective on shares of Pfizer in a research note on Tuesday, September 15th.
+A number of equities research analysts have issued reports on the company.
+ValuEngine cut Pfizer from a “hold” rating to a “sell” rating in a research note on Thursday, July 30th.
 Atlantic Securities cut Pfizer from an “overweight” rating to a “neutral” rating and cut their target price for the company from $44.00 to $39.00 in a research note on Monday, October 12th.
-Truist assumed coverage on Pfizer in a research note on Friday, October 23rd.
-They issued a “buy” rating and a $42.00 target price on the stock.
+Berenberg Bank assumed coverage on Pfizer in a research note on Tuesday, September 29th.
+They issued a “hold” rating and a $38.00 target price on the stock.
+Morgan Stanley raised their target price on Pfizer from $36.00 to $42.00 and gave the company an “equal weight” rating in a research note on Thursday, July 30th.
 Finally, UBS Group raised their target price on Pfizer from $37.00 to $39.00 and gave the company a “neutral” rating in a research note on Wednesday, July 29th.
 One research analyst has rated the stock with a sell rating, nine have issued a hold rating and five have given a buy rating to the company’s stock.
 Pfizer has a consensus rating of “Hold” and a consensus target price of $39.66.

 The company also recently announced a quarterly dividend, which will be paid on Tuesday, December 1st.
 Investors of record on Friday, November 6th will be issued a dividend of $0.38 per share.
 This represents a $1.52 dividend on an annualized basis and a yield of 4.20%.
 The ex-dividend date of this dividend is Thursday, November 5th.
 Pfizer’s payout ratio is currently 51.53%.